This paper is available for the academic year 2025-26.

-Joseph Stalin’s death in 1953 and the collapse of the Soviet Union in 1991 launched new eras in Soviet and Russian cultural history as artists confronted the past and looked for new means of self-expression.
-This paper examines literature, film, drama, and visual art produced from 1953 to the present day.
-It situates cultural texts in historical, social and political context while providing a range of theoretical tools for analysing late Soviet and contemporary works..
+Joseph Stalin’s death in 1953 launched a new era in Soviet and Russian cultural history as artists confronted the past and looked for new means of self-expression.
+This paper examines literature, film, drama, and visual art produced from 1953 to the 1990s, with an emphasis on the Soviet period.
+It situates cultural texts in historical, social and political context while providing a range of theoretical tools for analysing post-Stalinist and late Soviet works.

 Texts listed below constitute a core ‘menu’ for each topic: you are not expected to read all of them, nor do you need to limit your reading to these texts.
 Your supervisor will help you select the works that are most suitable for your interests and facility with Russian.